PayU/requestxn/README.md

 ```

 #### onSuccess
-a function that is called on success
+Function to be executed on success
 ```js
 onSuccess: function (request, response, errorCount) {
     // do something on success